hydrodynamicstability/statquotes/README.md

   - Lecture at the U.S. Department of Agriculture, Washington, D.C., 11 January 1951.
 Quoted by W. Edwards Deming (1960), *Sample Design in Business Research*.
 Wiley.

+- "If you don't know whether you are a good statistician or not, here is a simple test:  If your name is Joe Blow and there is a very tough investigation coming up, and the engineers and scientists say, 'We've got to have Jo on the team,' then you will have arrived."

+  - George E. P. Box (1998)

+  - Statistics as a catalyst to learning by scientific method part II - a discussion, *Journal of Quality Technology*, 31:  16-29.

 - "It's easier to get involved than it is to extricate yourself."

   - John C. Bailar, III (1976)